dgrundel/woo-product-importer/README.md

 - The plugin will create the hierarchy if it does not exist.

 More info and example on our blog: http://webpresencepartners.com/2013/01/13/importing-hierarchical-categories-into-woocommerce/

-**Other Items on the To Do List**
-- Test and refine handling of existing product.
-I suspect that certain existing attributes will be overwritten if not explicitly re-set in the CSV.
-Please let me know if you see things changing in your store that you didn't expect!

 **Thank Yous**